jrbenito/canadianSolar-pvoutput/README.md

 Although there is a function to synchronize inverter's clock based on comments posted to the Steffen blog, this function was never tested since Canadian opted to not implement clock features into CSI-3K-TL.

-== Docker

-For portability and also for simplify development, I run this code into a docker container.
-Dockerfile is very simple and provided.

 == pvoutput

 Values read from inverter are upload to [pvoutput.org](https://pvoutput.org) and this code assumes the account has "donantion" features enabled.